Last update: Feb 2020

-- The 18th Regular Meeting of the HCoC will be held in Vienna from 3 - 4 June.
+- 3-4 June: The 18th Regular Meeting of the HCoC was held in Vienna under the chairmanship of Norway.

 - 28 - 29 May: The 17th Regular Meeting of the HCoC was held in Vienna under the chairmanship of Sweden.